-We represent a wide variety of medical groups throughout the nation.
-The practice has in-depth experience addressing a wide-range of entity-level, internal issues such as physician compensation design, compliance plan development and training, governance issues, shareholder agreements, employment agreements, recruiting agreements, buy-in and buy-out arrangements and day-to-day labor and employment issues such as FMLA, wage and hour disputes, employee discipline and dismissal matters.
-The Physician Group team represents medical practices in State Certificate of Need issues related to the development of new institutional health services, Medicaid and Medicare audits, HIPAA audits and general compliance training.
-Our attorneys advise medical groups in the course of government investigations and audits of all types, including self-disclosures, repayments, and development of an ongoing compliance with Corporate Integrity Agreements.
+We represent medical groups throughout the nation.
+The practice has in-depth experience addressing entity-level, internal issues such as physician compensation design, compliance plan development and training, governance issues, shareholder agreements, employment agreements, recruiting agreements, buy-in and buy-out arrangements, and day-to-day labor and employment issues such as FMLA, wage and hour disputes, employee discipline, and dismissal matters.
+We represent medical practices in State Certificate of Need issues related to the development of new institutional health services, Medicaid and Medicare audits, HIPAA audits, and general compliance training.
+Our attorneys advise medical groups in the course of government investigations and audits of all types, including self-disclosures, repayments, and the development of ongoing compliance with Corporate Integrity Agreements.

-The practice has significant experience with a variety of transactions such as sales to or joint ventures with hospitals or health systems; sales to private and publicly traded physician practice management companies; mergers with similar groups, and acquisitions.
-We have extensive experience in structuring such events in compliance with state and federal laws relating to physician-self referral issues, antikickback issues and antitrust issues.
+We have significant experience with transactions such as sales to or joint ventures with hospitals or health systems; sales to private and publicly traded physician practice management companies; mergers with similar groups; and acquisitions.
+We have extensive experience in structuring such events in compliance with state and federal laws relating to physician-self-referral issues, anti-kickback issues, and antitrust issues.
 Our attorneys also have extensive expertise in counseling physician practice groups on the day-to-day contracts and contract disputes with third-party vendors, including software licensing issues.
 We counsel and negotiate medical office leases and tenant guarantees common within the industry.
-Our practice routinely advises medical groups with regard to mid-level clinical supervision requirements and related billing requirements.
-Our attorneys often counsel medical groups with regard to patient care issues, ADA requirements, and disruptive patient issues.
+Our practice advises medical groups with regard to mid-level clinical supervision requirements and related billing requirements.
+We often counsel medical groups with regard to patient care issues, ADA requirements, and disruptive patient issues.

-We also have extensive experience in addressing a range of issues affecting the individual physician, such as medical staff applications and disputes, discipline issues, state licensure issues, third-party consulting agreements, and intellectual property claims and disputes.
+We also have experience in addressing issues affecting the individual physician, such as medical staff applications and disputes, discipline issues, state licensure issues, third-party consulting agreements, and intellectual property claims and disputes.

-In addition to this broad substantive experience, our attorneys have diverse backgrounds and experiences in the healthcare industry, including those who have:
+In addition, we have diverse backgrounds and experiences in the healthcare industry, including those who have:

-- Front-line work experience for institutional healthcare providers, nonprofit organizations and for-profit companies, including oversight responsibility for clinical trials; and
+- Front-line work experience for institutional healthcare providers, nonprofit organizations, and for-profit companies, including oversight responsibility for clinical trials